MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-web-portal.md

 | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ |
 | Accept-Language | The user’s current language settings.
 The MO portal should render the contents in the specified language if possible.
 For more information, see [RFC 7231, section 5.3.5: Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5). | `Accept-Language: en-us` |

-### Web Service API hosting MO Direct web portal for Physical SIM
+## Web Service API used for Physical SIM

 The mobile operator portal for physical and eSIM is the same, the difference is which parameters are passed to the portal, the parameters passed are : *market*, *location*, *imei*, *iccid*, and *transactionId*.